irvanseptian0809/Pokemon/README.md

   - What determines success catching some pokemon is the `capture_rate`, more lower `capture_rate` more harder to catch the pokemon.
 If you didn't success just try again to catch, if the pokemon are really difficult to catch just `find another pokemon`, but if you catched ? you can save and give it a nickname or... you can leave it.
   - Wanna see how much pokemons do you catch ? just go to the `My pokemons` menu.

+## Notes
+  - The pokemon limit is 649 based on the images.

 ## Available Scripts

 In the project directory, you can run: